 How Adland Has Evolved During the Pandemic: The Takeaway

 Regardless of the industry you are in, the last year has completely changed the game for marketers.
 As we continue to make our way through an evolved adland, look for opportunities to lean into our new ways of life, both online and in-person.

 Whatever your video needs, QuickFrame is paying close attention to how adland is evolving, and we have the capabilities to craft video that stands out — even in these most turbulent times.

-Traditionally, video production has been too slow, too expensive, and too subjective to be scalable.
+Traditionally, the video production cost has been too expensive, or ads are too slow and too subjective to be scalable.
 That’s why QuickFrame created a corporate video production solution that unlocks more audience-specific, high-performing videos faster and more cost effectively than ever before.
 To learn more about how you can affordably create videos amidst the continued uncertainty of the pandemic, check out our Solutions.

 It’s not too good to be true.
 It’s just how we do business.

 Love our 2021 Sizzle Reel?
 Get access to the “Director’s Cut” today!

 Learn how we can help you produce more quality videos affordably and at scale.